-One of the best tools to monitor your website’s progress is Google Analytics.
+One of the best FREE tools to monitor your website’s performance is Google Analytics.
 It will show you how many people visited your website, what their demographics are, how long they stayed on your blog and what articles they’ve read, among other things.

-I recommend checking Google Analytics a few days a week to see how your website fares over a while.
+I recommend checking Google Analytics a few days a week to see how your website fares over time.

 Blogging can feel lonely, especially if you are doing everything by yourself.

-After you start a blog, you might feel excited but since blogging is a long-term game, it might take a while to see the results.
+After you figure out how to start a blog, you will be excited, but since blogging is a long-term game, it could take a while to see the results.
 Sometimes, you could even feel like quitting.
 A good community will cheer you up when you are down and celebrate with you when you ride a wave of success.

 What’s also great about these communities is that you can learn from fellow bloggers and see what works in terms of building their traffic, gaining traction on social media, and other important aspects of blogging such as building email lists.

 Social media are great for finding travel blogging groups.
 You can also create your groups on Facebook or platforms such as Perlu.

 12. Create a plan

 When most people talk about how to start a blog with no experience, they rarely mention creating a plan.
 And I think that’s a huge mistake!

 You have to create a strategy, test what works and what doesn’t and be able to persevere through tough times when your traffic might drop.
 Your plan might change from one week to another, but it’s still important.